 A VHT STA shall not transmit to a second(#6305) VHT STA using a bandwidth that is not indicated as supported in the Supported Channel Width Set subfield in the HT Capabilities element or VHT Capabilities element(#6148) received from that VHT STA.

-Except in the case of a TDLS off-channel direct-link (which is independently constrained by 10.22.6.3), a STA shall not transmit a PPDU with a TXVECTOR parameter CH_BANDWIDTH indicating a channel bandwidth that is wider than the BSS operating channel width.
+Except in the case of a TDLS off-channel direct-link (which is independently constrained by 10.22.6.3), a STA shall not transmit a PPDU with a TXVECTOR parameter CH_BANDWIDTH indicating a channel width that is wider than the BSS operating channel width.

 The use of RIFS in a VHT BSS is not allowed.
 A VHT AP shall set the RIFS Mode field in the HT Operation element to 0.